 speaker

 Thank you.
-Nilan, thank you for the updated guidance.
-I just wanted to get a sense of, you know, obviously the pass rate for the next three quarters is now moderated from maybe it would have been 2% to 4% with the same old guidance.
-It's 0 to 1.5 as discussed.
-Mr. Q, just about the discretionary cuts and the delays you referenced in your guidance change description.
+Salil, thank you for the updated guidance.
+I just wanted to get a sense of, you know, obviously the pass grade for the next three quarters is now moderated from maybe it could have been 2% to 4% with the same old guidance.
+It's 0% to 1.5%. as discussed.
+I'm just curious about the discretionary cuts and the delays you referenced in your guidance change description.
 Has this happened more towards the latter half of the quarter?
 Has there been a linear change over the course of the quarter?

 speaker